McCrosson History, Family Crest & Coats of Arms

 The original Gaelic form of the Irish name McCrosson was written as Mac an Chrosain, which is derived from the word cros, which means cross.

 The surname McCrosson was first found in Leinster, where they held a family seat at Ballymacrossan on the border of Leix and Offaly.
 There they were an off-shoot of the notable Clan O'Moore which was the leading sept of the 'Seven Clans of Leix'.
 In Gaelic the surname is "Mac an Chrosain," but more frequently seen in the English form "Crosby" or "Crosbie" which was listed as early as the early 1600s.

-Important Dates for the McCrosson family
+Early History of the McCrosson family

 This web page shows only a small excerpt of our McCrosson research.
 Another 257 words (18 lines of text) covering the years 1600, 1621, 1638, 1658, 1658, 1639, 1619, 1638, 1695, 1689 and 1762 are included under the topic Early McCrosson History in all our PDF Extended History products and printed products wherever possible.

 Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
 This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname McCrosson are preserved in documents of the family history.
 The various spellings of the name that were found include Crossan, Crossen, McCrossan, McCrossen, MacCrossan, MacCrossin, MacCrossen, Crossin, MacCrosson, McCrosson, Crosson, McCrosin, McCrosen and many more.

 Early Notables of the McCrosson family (pre 1700)